mingyyy/finalproject/proj_travelshare/README.md

 more effective and more fun.
 Sharing in person at this digital era has a special charm.

-Many interesting websites are out there, already serving travelers from kayak to airbnb, from tripadvisor to lonelyplanet, from workaway to nomadlist.There are also many platforms for internationals volunteers but often they are not free.
+Many interesting websites are out there, already serving travelers from kayak to airbnb, from tripadvisor to lonelyplanet, from workaway to nomadlist.
+There are also many platforms for international volunteers but often they are not free.
 Nonetheless, I am not aware of any platform dedicated to serve this special need to share and communicate among travelers and locals, free of charge.